>

 G

-Neon lights shine bright
+Neon light shine bright

 G